Joe-Chan-iStudio-Ltd/researchplymouth/slr/datatables/data.md

-# Interactive Systematic Literature Reviews with Datatables: Searchable Experience with Your Own Excel File
+# SLR with Datatables: Searchable Experience with Your Own Excel File

-This page provides a simple, yet powerful, searchable experience for exploring systematic literature reviews, powered by DataTables (Jardine, 2025).  <b>Your Excel file is processed directly in your browser, ensuring confidentiality.</b>  Research Plymouth does not retrieve or store your data; the Excel file remains entirely within your browser.  <br/> <br/>
+This page provides a simple, yet powerful, searchable experience for exploring systematic literature reviews (SLR), powered by DataTables (Jardine, 2025).  <b>Your Excel file is processed directly in your browser, ensuring confidentiality.</b>  Research Plymouth does not retrieve or store your data; the Excel file remains entirely within your browser.  <br/> <br/>
 To get started, load your Excel worksheet.
 The page will automatically process the first sheet, following a simple structure:
 <ul>
 <li><b>Row 1:</b> Flexible column headers (required).
 Suggested columns: Author, Year, Abstract, and Keyword.</li>